 If you are interested in participating in the trial,

 - You will need to attend a screening appointment so we can determine if you are suitable to take part in the trial.
-At this appointment we will assess your suitability by doing a number of tests including taking blood, checking your heart, and doing a physical exam.
+At this appointment we will assess your suitability by doing a number of tests including taking blood, checking you heart and doing a physical exam.

 - First in-house stay of 17 days / 16 nights, followed by one outpatient visit for a number of safety assessments.

-- One follow-up visit 14 days after you are discharged from the unit.
+- 1 follow-up visit 14 days after you are discharged from the unit.

 Who can take part?

 We will check your suitability for the clinical trial using the following criteria:-

 - You have Wilson Disease and are aged 18 years or older.

 - You are a patient who, in the opinion of a medical expert, (your specialist doctor) might benefit from treatment with the investigational medicine.

 - If you are currently taking another medication for Wilson Disease, you are willing to work with your specialist doctor to safely stop it, for approximately 4 days prior to start of taking the investigational medicine once you have attended the research facility for your first in house stay.

 - If you are currently taking zinc treatment, you are willing to work with your doctor to safely stop it from 30 days prior to the screening visit.